werkraum-media/thuecat/README.md

     * Page Type to reference tourist attraction

+    * Descriptions are formatted HTML, use `f:format.html` ViewHelper for rendering.

 ## Short time goals

 * Content element to display town, tourist information and organisation.